Humayun's tomb: Restoration

-After the restoration work, the conditions in and around this complex underwent a sea-change.
-All the stalls and other intrusions were removed and the monuments and green spaces restored.
-Elegant gardens now surround the monuments, adding to their dignity and grace.
-When illuminated at night, the monument looks truly magnificent.
+After the restoration work, the conditions in and around this complex underwent a monumental transition.
+Illegal vendors and other intrusions were removed, and the monuments and green spaces were restored.
+Gardens now surround the monuments, and the site is illuminated at night.

-In 2009, as a part of the ongoing restoration work, the ASI and AKTC, after months of manual work using hand-tools, removed from the roof a thick layer of cement concrete that had been exerting pressure of about 1,102 tons on the structure.
-The cement concrete was originally laid in the 1920s to prevent water seepage, and led to a blockage in water passages.
-Subsequently, each time there was leakage, a fresh layer of cement was added, leading to an accumulated thickness of about 40 cm; this has now been replaced with a traditional lime-based roof layer.
+In 2009, as a part of the ongoing restoration work, the ASI and AKTC, after months of manual work using hand-tools, removed a thick layer of cement concrete from the roof; that layer had been exerting pressure of about 1,102 tons on the structure.
+The cement concrete was originally laid in the 1920s to prevent water seepage, and led to a blockage in the water passages.
+Subsequently, each time there was leakage, a fresh layer of cement was added, leading to an accumulated thickness of about 40 cm.
+This has now been replaced with a traditional lime-based roof layer.
 In the next phase, similar treatment was given to the tomb's first chabutra (plinth), which was originally paved with large blocks of quartzite stone, some weighing over a 1,000 kg.
 In the 1940s, an uneven settlement in the lower plinth had been corrected by covering it with a layer of concrete, adding to the disfigurement of the original Mughal flooring, which matched with that at the West Gate.